What would you get from a robot vacuum below $300? Most likely, a product that would only pinball around.

 - Quick start guide and manual

-It doesn’t have an extra filter and side brush or the mopping pad/water tank.
+It doesn’t have an extra filter, side brush, or mopping pad/water tank.
 So you’ll have to purchase these separately.

 The Xiaomi Home App has a “maintenance” tab that alerts users when to replace brushes and filters or to clean the sensors.
 So it’s something to look at on occasion to check.